oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_monitoring_metric_data_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
                                             <div>Timestamp for this metric value.
-Format defined by RFC3339.</div>
+Format defined by RFC3339.
+For a data point to be posted, its timestamp must be near current time (less than two hours in the past and less than 10 minutes in the future).</div>
                                             <div>Example: `2019-02-01T01:02:29.600Z`</div>
                                                         </td>
             </tr>